solve_TSP: TSP solver interface

 Solving ATSP and ETSP

-Only methods "concorde" and "linkern" can solve ETSPs directly.
-For all other methods, ETSPs are currently converted into TSPs by creating a distance matrix and then solved.
+Only methods "concorde" and "linkern" currently solve ETSPs directly.
+For all other methods, ETSPs are converted into TSPs by creating a distance matrix and then solved.
+Note: distance matrices can become very large leading to long memory issues and long computation times.

 Michael Hahsler